phantomdiorama/writingvim/README.md

 ## a note on markup languages

-While not essential, when writing in plain text you may want to markup your er... text to indicate emphasis and the like.
-You’ve heard of [Markdown](https://daringfireball.net/projects/markdown/) but there’s a number of light markup languages to choose from:
+While not essential, when writing in plain text you may want to markup your er... text to show emphasis and the like.
+You’ve heard of [Markdown](https://daringfireball.net/projects/markdown/) but there’s many markup languages to choose from:

 - [AsciiDoc](https://asciidoc.org/) is both older and a bit more complex than Markdown.
 It does have some nice features of its own.
 - [Commonmark](https://commonmark.org/).
-There are so many flavours of Markdown.
-To avoid confusion I suggest just using this.
+With so many flavours of Markdown, I suggest using commonmark to avoid confusion.
 - [Djot](https://djot.net/) is a new attempt at refining Markdown.
 - [Fountain](https://fountain.io/) is a markup language for writing screenplays.
 - [LaTex](https://en.wikipedia.org/wiki/LaTeX) is the grandma of markup languages.
 Big and intimidating.
 Used in academia.
 A little beyond the scope for us.
-- [Typst](https://github.com/typst/typst) Typst is a new markup-based typesetting system that is designed to be “as powerful as LaTeX while being much easier to learn and use”
+- [Typst](https://github.com/typst/typst) Typst is a new markup-based typesetting system designed to be “as powerful as LaTeX while being much easier to learn and use”
 - [txt2tags](https://txt2tags.org/) super minimal markup language
 - [reStructuredText](https://docutils.sourceforge.io/rst.html) perhaps markdown’s main rival

 ## plugins for writing

 Vanilla Vim is more than capable.
-However, you may want to customise it to make it fit better into your workflow.
-Check the documentation for options you may want to enable, and then check out Vim’s vast plugin ecosystem.
+You can, of course, to customise it to make it fit better into your workflow.
+Check the documentation for options you may want to enable, and then check out Vim’s plugin ecosystem.
 This second step is optional.

 For information on installing plugins see this [video](http://vimcasts.org/episodes/packages/)